jhudsl/Reproducibility_in_Cancer_Informatics/README.md

 ## About this course

 This course introduces the concepts of reproducibility and replicability in the context of cancer informatics.
-It is the first course in a two part course on reproducibility.
+It is the first course in a two part course on reproducibility (the second part is not yet written but coming soon).
 It uses hands-on exercises to demonstrate in practical terms how to increase the reproducibility of data analyses.
 The course also introduces tools relevant to reproducibility including analysis notebooks, package management, git and GitHub.